dmitribodiu/90-days-challenge/algorithms.md

         are fully filled, if last level is not complete is't filled from `left to right`.

-There are two `types of heaps`: min-heap and max-heap, they differ by priority In min-heap the loves value is at the root of the tree.
+There are two `types of heaps`: min-heap and max-heap, they differ by priority In min-heap the lowest value is at the root of the tree.
 In max-heap the greatest value is at the root.

 > Operations